-Kate Hudson Launching New Fashion Line, Happy x Nature
+Kate Hudson Launching New Fashion Line, Happy X Nature

 ANNOUNCING my first ever ready-to-wear line called HAPPY X NATURE! ☀️ We’re almost ready!
 Get your sneak peek @happyxnatureofficial (sign up at happyxnature.com LINK IN BIO) Striving to make you and nature happy ????
 Hope you love it! #comingsoon #HxN #happyxnature #happybynature

-Hudson, the daughter of actress Goldie Hawn and musician Bill Hudson, scored her breakthrough role, Penny Lane, in 2000’s Almost Famous.
-How to Lose a Guy in 10 Days, Fool’s Gold, Bride Wars, and Something Borrowed then made her a top actress among fans of romantic comedies.
+Hudson, the daughter of actress Goldie Hawn and musician Bill Hudson, scored her breakthrough role as Penny Lane in 2000’s Almost Famous.
+After that, How to Lose a Guy in 10 Days, Fool’s Gold, Bride Wars, and Something Borrowed then made her a top actress among fans of romantic comedies.

 She is currently dating musician Danny Fujikawa, who is the father of 5-month-old Rani.
 She also has two sons from prior relationships, 15-year-old Ryder Russell Robinson and 7-year-old Bingham Hawn Bellamy.